-For many artists, plant and animal material form a central part of the artworks that they create.
+For many artists, plant and animal material is a central part of the artworks that they create.
 This can raise unique legal issues, as certain plants and animals are subject to strict laws in Australia.
 This is a particularly important issue for Aboriginal and Torres Strait Islander artists who often use native seeds, feathers, skins, bones, grasses and woods in their artworks.
 It can also affect non-Indigenous artists wanting to create artworks using plant and animal matter.

 For an example of how an artist’s creative practice can be affected see Arts Law’s interview with Gerard Geer.

-The protection of native plants and animals in Victoria is governed by three laws: the Wildlife Act 1975 (Vic) (Wildlife Act), the Flora and Fauna Guarantee Act 1988 (Vic) (FFG Act), and the Fisheries Act 1995 (Vic) (FA).
-These acts impact artists in two main ways as they:
+The protection of native plants and animals in Victoria is governed by three laws: the Wildlife Act 1975 (Vic) (Wildlife Act), the Flora and Fauna Guarantee Act 1988 (Vic) (FFG Act); and the Fisheries Act 1995 (Vic) (FA).
+These Acts impact artists in two main ways as they:

 - Restrict the taking or use of threatened or protected plants and animals from places in Victoria unless:

 - a licence has been given; or

 - they are used by Aboriginal people in accordance with a Natural Resource Agreement; or